pippim/pippim.github.io/programs/iothings.md

 ## Configuring Bash Script

-There are four lines near the top of the script you need to configure for your system:
+There are six lines near the top of the script you need to configure for your system:

 ```bash